 Granted, Viper’s Pit is incredibly useful in a post-plant scenario.
 But if your enemy is a quicker draw than you, the chemical cloud is almost useless other than it causing your enemies to glow when they’re inside.

-Step outside of the cloud and your reserve will rapidly dwindle, which forces you to stay within a specific vicinity from when you activated Ultimate.
-Given how little Viper can offer her team, she doesn’t quite cut the mustard when compared with other characters.
+Step outside of the cloud and your reserve will dwindle, which forces you to stay within a specific vicinity from when you activated Ultimate.
+While things have gotten better for Viper recently, she doesn’t quite cut the mustard when compared with other characters.

 So there you have it, each of Valorant’s Agents ranked from best to worst.
 Since Riot are keen on introducing changes to Valorant in a bid to balance the roster, don’t be surprised to see this list swapped and changed to reflect that.